-Creative self-expression through movement and dance can help to release unprocessed emotions that have become lodged in the body.
+Creative self-expression through movement and dance can help to release trapped emotions that have become lodged in the body.

 Your body wants to be heard, and emotions are meant to be felt.
 When you don’t listen and you neglect feeling, you open yourself up to illness and disease.
-By learning to listen to your body and feel what it is experiencing, you allow yourself to heal.
+By learning to listen to your body, feel what it is experiencing, and understand how to release emotions trapped, you allow yourself to heal.

 The healing power of dance and movement is a core principle for Dan Leven.
 As founder of The Leven Institute for Expressive Movement and longtime senior faculty at Kripalu Center for Yoga & Health in Stockbridge, Massachusetts, he’s witnessed the transformative effects of movement in thousands of participants during his 40-year career.

 For Leven, who is also a pastoral counselor, dance has been integral to living more fully.
 He strives to instill the beneficial and nourishing effects of movement into the lives of others.